Tools

 Iterating

-After creating the first iteration of the packaging design, I wrote some interview questions.
-I interviewed two different people, one being college age and the other being a teenager, in order to get some insight about what worked well and what would need to be changed.
+Using my first version of the packaging design, I interviewed two different people.
+One being college and and the other a teenager, to get some insight about what worked and what didn't.

 I then made changes to the packaging design referencing the notes I had taken during interviews.
 All changes included what was changed about them and the specific quote from the participant that encouraged that change to be made.